 Now basking in its regained status as the capital of Germany, Berlin is a dramatic blend of tradition and cutting-edge trendiness.
 Few cities have seen as many changes in the 20th century as Berlin, which was bombed to pieces during World War II, physically divided for decades, and then joyfully made whole again in 1990.
 Landmarks such as the Reichstag, Brandenburg Gate, Checkpoint Charlie, Kaiser Wilhelm Memorial Church, and the Berlin Wall Memorial are somber reminders of the city's tumultuous history.
 Meanwhile, a diverse art scene (over 400 art galleries), world-class cuisine, vibrant nightlife, exciting festivals, and high-profile sporting events and recreation opportunities make Berlin a solid hub of forward-focused culture.

-Monograms provides traveler’s access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Berlin and Germany.
+Monograms provides traveler's access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Berlin and Germany.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host about Berlin and you'll be on your way in no time.
-Plus, your Local Host® will share local Berlin insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.
+Plus, your Local Host® will share local Berlin, Germany insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-Stroll along the famed Unter den Linden avenue to the old town, known as Nikolai Quarter.
-Then continue to the Gendarmenmarkt, considered Berlin’s most beautiful square.
+Stroll along the famed Unter den Linden avenue to the old town, known as Nikolai Quarter, then continue to the Gendarmenmarkt, considered Berlin's most beautiful square.
 Ask your Local Host about this and other walking routes around town.

-Enjoy an hour beneath shady chestnut trees in Berlin’s oldest beer garden.
+While away an hour beneath shady chestnut trees in Berlin's oldest beer garden.
 Prater has many other areas as well, including a theater.